Sheila Rogers DeMare, Director Association for Comprehensive NeuroTherapy

-Due to a lack of guidance from the TSA, doctors continue to instruct patients that Tourette syndrome is genetic disorder and there is no cure.
-Recently the term “environment” has crept into the TSA literature because it is increasingly clear, with new findings and the growing incidence of this disorder, that genetics cannot be fully to blame.
-But the TSA has not given clear guidance to families and professionals on what this might mean.
+Due to a lack of guidance from the TSA/TAA, doctors continue to instruct patients that Tourette syndrome is an uncurable genetic disorder.
+Recently the term “environment” has crept into the literature because it is increasingly clear, with new findings and the growing incidence of this disorder, that genetics cannot be fully to blame.
+But the TSA/TAA has not given guidance to families and professionals on what this might mean.
 The environment?
 What aspects of it?
-What should people do?
+What can and should people do?

-It’s a crime for the TSA to profess to be experts and yet let children suffer because they have not told the medical community and the public that allergy could be playing a significant role in Tourette syndrome symptoms, that allergens can aggravate the nervous system and trigger tics.
+It’s a crime for the TSA/TAA to profess to be experts and yet let children suffer because they have not told the medical community and the public that allergy could be playing a significant role in Tourette syndrome symptoms, that allergens can aggravate the nervous system and trigger tics.

-And it’s a crime that a group of researchers in Turkey/MidEast who recently studied the association between Tourette syndrome, OCD, and allergy had to call it a “preliminary study.”
-After all these years of TSA leadership, it is only preliminary.
+And it’s a crime that a group of researchers in Turkey/MidEast who studied the association between Tourette syndrome, OCD, and allergy in 2014 had to refer to it as a “preliminary study.”
+After all these years, hip, looking at this key link is only preliminary!
 But kudos to the researchers. ” The study abstract is here.

-The abstract includes this summary: “This preliminary study shows an association between allergic diseases and TS and/or OCD.
+The research abstract mentioned above includes this summary: “This preliminary study shows an association between allergic diseases and TS and/or OCD.
 The results revealing differences in associations between types of allergic disease (rhinitis or eczema) and neuropsychiatric disorder (tic disorder or OCD) need to be investigated in further studies with higher numbers of participants, and immune markers should be examined.”

 |Read the Other Parts of this Series:|